jugi-dev/com.jugidev.steamlobby/README.md

 ## Install this package

-Get the source from Releases, clone this repo or in Unity Package Manager -> Install package from git URL
+Get the source from Releases, clone this repo or in Unity Package Manager -> Install package from git URL -> paste the link below

 ```bash
 https://github.com/jugi-dev/com.jugidev.steamlobby.git